szcompressor/cuSZ/README.md

 <a href="./LICENSE"><img src="https://img.shields.io/badge/License-BSD%203--Clause-blue.svg"></a>
 </p>

 pSZ/cuSZ (cuSZ for short) is a GPU implementation of the seminal [SZ algorithm](https://github.com/szcompressor/SZ).
-It is the *first* GPU-practical framework of error-bounded lossy compression on GPU for scientific data (circa 2020), aiming to improve SZ's throughput on heterogeneous HPC systems. pSZ/cuSZ primarily focuses on CUDA backend support, with other GPU-parallel backends in development. pSZ/cuSZ is formerly known as cuSZ, which is also the short form of its current name.
+It is the *first* GPU-practical framework of error-bounded lossy compression on GPU for scientific data (circa 2020), aiming to improve SZ's throughput on heterogeneous HPC systems. pSZ/cuSZ primarily focuses on CUDA backend support, with other GPU-parallel backends in development, including an AMD GPU (ROCm/HIP) backend selected at build time with `-DPSZ_BACKEND=HIP`. pSZ/cuSZ is formerly known as cuSZ, which is also the short form of its current name.

 (c) 2025 by Argonne National Laboratory and Oakland University.
 See [COPYRIGHT](https://github.com/szcompressor/cuSZ/blob/master/LICENSE) in top-level directory.